What is family violence?

 The Orange Door

-The Orange Door is a free support service for adults, children and young people who are experiencing or have experienced family violence.
+The Orange Door is an integrated support service for adults, children and young people who are experiencing or have experienced family violence.
 It also provides extra support to families who need help with the care of their children.

 The Orange Door brings together workers from specialist family violence, child and family, Aboriginal and men’s services to provide a coordinated network of specialist support services.